Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Layering and Infinite Trees

 D# : (i : I) → A# i → Set D# i Leaf = One D# i (t ◂ l) = Σ (D# i t) (λ ds → D (n# t ds) (l ds))

-n# : {i : I} → (t : A# i) → D# i t → I n# {i} Leaf * = i n# {i} (t ◂ l) ( ds , d ) = n {n# {i} t ds} (l ds) d \end{allttt} \end{defi} This definition generalizes the example of complete binary trees as an inductive recursive definition from page~\pageref{ex:TreeIR} to arbitrary dependent~$A$-labelled and~$D$-branching trees.
-Given such a tree~$\alpha : A^\sharp(i)$,~$D^\sharp(i,\alpha)$ is the set of its terminal leaves.
+n# : \{i : I\} → (t : A# i) → D# i t → I n# \{i\} Leaf * = i n# \{i\} (t ◂ l) ( ds , d ) = n \{n# \{i\} t ds\} (l ds) d \end{allttt} \end{defi} This definition is a direct extension of the operation appearing in previous work about continuous functions and (unindexed) containers~\cite{hancock09:_contin_funct_final_coalg}.
+It generalizes the example of complete binary trees as an inductive recursive definition from page~\pageref{ex:TreeIR} to arbitrary dependent~$A$-labelled and~$D$-branching trees.
+Given such a tree~$\alpha : A^\sharp(i)$,~$D^\sharp(i,\alpha)$ indexes the set of its terminal leaves.
 A new layer assigns a new element~$a:A(\dots)$ at each leaf, and~$\alpha \triangleleft l$ is the new, increased tree.